blasker97/OOFinalProject/Properties.md

 #### **Backing Properties**

 Kotlin does allow for backing property similar to Java so you can manipulate and accesss public and private properties over many methods.
-The way this implemented is shown below.
+The way this is implemented is shown below.

 ```kotlin
 private var _table: Map<String, Int>? = null